Master's of Exercise Science and Athletic Training:

 What does this mean for students interested in becoming an athletic trainer?
 You will not be able to become an athletic trainer without a master’s degree in the near future.

 Does Adrian College meet the requirements of this mandate?
 YES!!
 Adrian College is the ONLY program in Michigan that currently meets this requirement.
 Furthermore, you can earn both your bachelor’s and master’s degrees in just 5 years

 5 Year Combined Bachelor’s/Master’s Degree in Exercise Science and Athletic Training

-Tine Claiborne, PhD, ATC, CSCS has developed the first Master’s Degree program on the campus of Adrian College.
+Tine Claiborne, PhD, AT, ATC, CSCS developed the first Master’s Degree program on the campus of Adrian College.
 Dr. Claiborne was hired in 2007 to start a new Bachelor’s degree in Athletic Training, however her dedication to the advancement of Adrian College and the profession of athletic training led her to develop a new 5-year Master’s degree program.
 In just 5 years, athletic training students will earn a Bachelor of Science in Exercise Science and a Master of Science in Athletic Training.
 Over 70% of Athletic Trainers (ATs) have earned their Master’s Degree or higher.
 Now, Adrian College’s Athletic Training graduates will join the ranks of these professionals and be able to compete for the best jobs in the field!

 Graduate Athletic Training Accreditation Status

 In order for students to be eligible to sit for the Board of Certification (BOC) exam and become a certified athletic trainer (AT), they must graduate from a Commission on Accreditation for Athletic Training Education (CAATE) accredited program.
 When a program is accredited, it means they meet the minimum standards necessary to prepare entry-level professionals.
 The athletic training program at Adrian College has been accredited since 2010.